mozilla/webdev-bootcamp/guide/development_process.rst

   updating your changes in response to the review.
 - Merging your feature branch back into the main branch used for development.

-Git and Github
+Git and GitHub
 ^^^^^^^^^^^^^^

-For projects using Git and Github (which is most Webdev projects), the process can be explained in more detail:
+For projects using Git and GitHub (which is most Webdev projects), the process can be explained in more detail:

-- On Github, ensure you have `forked the repository`_ for your project to your own account and have added it as a `remote`_ to your repository.
+- On GitHub, ensure you have `forked the repository`_ for your project to your own account and have added it as a `remote`_ to your repository.
 - Identify the main development branch for your project.
 This is usually the ``master`` branch.
 - Make sure the current branch is the development branch and create a new branch off of it for your feature.
-- Once your work is committed and ready for review, `push the branch`_ to your fork on Github and `submit a pull request`_.
+- Once your work is committed and ready for review, `push the branch`_ to your fork on GitHub and `submit a pull request`_.
 - If you know who should review your change, add a comment to your pull request with their ``@Username`` in it and ask for a review (often abbreviated as ``r?``).